elestio-examples/terraform-elestio-postgresql-cluster/README.md

 And voilà!
 The `postgres-03` node is now the primary node and the `postgres-01` node is now a replica.

+Do not forget to use the hostname of the new primary node to connect to the database for write operations.

 -> Watch for typo misstakes!!
 If you replace primary value with a new server_name that has never been deployed before (like `postgres-04`), the module will clear the data of all the nodes and create a new cluster.

 ## Inside the Module